 Sex is a naturally self-disclosing art especially when you share sex with another.
 This conversation balances the push and pull of the dance so that you both can participate.
 In other words, “It takes two to tango.”

 On the contrary.
 To not have this conversation is to dance stiff-legged and six feet apart.
-To not have conversation about your personal sexual qualities leaves you both guessing at best and at worst, grossly misinterpreting one anothers signals.
+To not have a conversation about your personal sexual qualities leaves you both guessing at best and at worst, grossly misinterpreting one another’s signals.

-Proudly, many guys boast that every orgasm of their life occurred only in the righteous compound of their spouse’s vagina — that they have no other sexual thought, intent nor do they desire any.
+Proudly, many guys boast that every orgasm of their life occurred only in the righteous compound of their spouse’s vagina — that they have no other sexual thought or intent nor do they desire any.
 It’s an unreal and unfair burden to lay on a person you purport to love.

-A huge strength to a sexual relationship is the fascination that your partner has their own personal sexual life, fantasy, desire and experience that they bring to the mix with you.
+A huge strength of a sexual relationship is the fascination that your partner has with their own personal sex life, fantasy, desire, and experience that they bring to the mix with you.

 There is one other reason to have this conversation.

 The reason is simple.

 Love is that condition in which the happiness of another person is essential to your own… Jealousy is a disease, love is a healthy condition.
 The immature mind often mistakes one for the other, or assumes that the greater the love, the greater the jealousy.
 Robert A. Heinlein

 The one that asks clear questions about your partner’s desires and feelings.